Camping Merit Badge Answers: A ScoutSmarts Guide

 c.
 Prepare a camp menu.
 Explain how the menu would differ from a menu for a backpacking or float trip.
 Give recipes and make a food list for your patrol.
 Plan two breakfasts, three lunches, and two suppers.
 Discuss how to protect your food against bad weather, animals, and contamination.

 d.
 While camping in the outdoors, cook at least one breakfast, one lunch, and one dinner for your patrol from the meals you have planned for requirement 8c.
-At least one of those meals must be a trail meal requiring the use of a lightweight stove.
+At least one of those meals must be a trail meal requiring the use of a lightweight stove. - Show experience in camping by doing the following:

 a.
 Camp a total of at least 20 nights at designated Scouting activities or events.* One long-term camping experience of up to six consecutive nights may be applied toward this requirement.
 Sleep each night under the sky or in a tent you have pitched.
 If the camp provides a tent that has already been pitched, you need not pitch your own tent.